MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/yammer-and-office-365.md

 ![One Office 365 tenant mapped to many Yammer networks.](../media/5738d12d-6142-4148-9fa7-4dc233ba82b1.png)

 How customers get into this configuration: Typically, large customers find themselves in this scenario.
 A large organization (`contoso.com`) could have several subsidiaries (suppose `fabrikam.com` is one of them).
 While the organization itself has an official Office 365 tenant and an official Yammer network (`contoso.com` network), users in the subsidiary companies may have independently signed up for their own Yammer networks with their email domains (`fabrikam.com network`).
-For large companies, this could be tens of Yammer networks, and most of these subsidiary networks are lightly used or not used - probably because they are separate from the more active larger network.
+For large companies, this could be tens of Yammer networks, and most of these subsidiary networks are lightly used or not used - probably because they're separate from the more active larger network.
 We require that the organization consolidate these smaller networks into the larger parent network by performing [network migration](consolidate-multiple-yammer-networks.md).
 Once consolidated, the organization can enjoy the key benefits listed above for organizations in the 1 tenant: 1 network configuration.

 Even after consolidation, you may be in a situation where due to strong business reasons, one Office 365 tenant may need to connect with a few Yammer networks. **This is not a supported configuration.
 Until you consolidate, you will experience the following limitations:**

 - **Increased Yammer administration cost:** You have to manage multiple Yammer networks, thereby increasing the administration cost.

-- **Inability to collaborate with everyone in the organization:** All employees of your organization are not on the same Yammer network, so users will not be able to connect with everyone in the organization using Yammer.
+- **Inability to collaborate with everyone in the organization:** All employees of your organization aren't on the same Yammer network, so users won't be able to connect with everyone in the organization using Yammer.
 Some examples below.

-  - Company-wide announcements: If the CEO of the company has to communicate a message to everyone in the organization, they have to do it in every network individually, and the employee reactions to the announcement will not be available to everyone in the organization.
+  - Company-wide announcements: If the CEO of the company has to communicate a message to everyone in the organization, they have to do it in every network individually, and the employee reactions to the announcement won't be available to everyone in the organization.

-  - Organic information discovery: If employees in one network are working on a project, and need to refer to a similar project that already happened in another subsidiary, they cannot readily access it.
+  - Organic information discovery: If employees in one network are working on a project, and need to refer to a similar project that already happened in another subsidiary, they can't readily access it.
 This causes more friction that may result in loss of organic collaboration.

 - **Confusion caused due to organization boundaries being different in Yammer vs. Office 365:** In this configuration, the organizational boundary in Office 365 is larger than the individual Yammer networks, causing potential confusion.
 Some examples below.

   - Yammer comments on Office 365 content: An Office 365 video may be shared with everyone in the organization.
 A `contoso.com` network user may comment on an Office 365 Video - but this comment will be visible only to other users in the `contoso.com` network.
-Then a `fabrikam.com` network user adds another comment similar to the one by the `contoso.com` user, but this comment will not be visible to the `contoso.com` user (since they are on different networks).
+Then a `fabrikam.com` network user adds another comment similar to the one by the `contoso.com` user, but this comment won't be visible to the `contoso.com` user (since they are on different networks).

   - Yammer conversations during a Skype meeting broadcast: You can [Add a Yammer feed to a Skype Meeting Broadcast](https://support.office.com/article/0d92d1c4-4032-4b5b-bee4-cdeab1aea7c0) to any Skype meeting broadcast.
 You typically choose a group in Yammer to include in the meeting broadcast, and the group belongs to a specific Yammer network.
 But the meeting broadcast itself can include anyone from the Office 365 tenant.
-So, there may be a situation when a user is logged in to the Skype meeting broadcast, but is not a member of the associated Yammer group, and so cannot participate in the conversation.
+So, there may be a situation when a user is logged in to the Skype meeting broadcast, but isn't a member of the associated Yammer group, and so can't participate in the conversation.

-- **Yammer-Microsoft 365 groups integration not available:** As announced in the Yammer blog, we are working on integrating Yammer groups with Microsoft 365 groups infrastructure.
-This feature will not be available to customers in the 1 tenant: many network configuration.
+- **Yammer-Microsoft 365 groups integration not available:** As announced in the Yammer blog, we're working on integrating Yammer groups with Microsoft 365 groups infrastructure.
+This feature won't be available to customers in the 1 tenant: many network configurations.
 This is also due to the difference in organizational boundaries between Office 365 and Yammer.
 An example scenario below.

   - Group membership management: Once Yammer groups are integrated with Microsoft 365 groups infrastructure, say a group is created in the `contoso.com` network, and will contain only users who can be part of the `contoso.com` network.
 But when this integrated group is managed in Office 365, a user with the `fabrikam.com` domain could be added to the group.
-Now this `fabrikam.com` user cannot be added to the group in Yammer.
+Now this `fabrikam.com` user can't be added to the group in Yammer.

 - **Future Yammer-Office 365 integrations not available:** In the future, we may introduce other Yammer-Office 365 integration features.
 These features may not be available to customers in the 1 tenant: many networks configuration.